billfoxco/seeing-md/SEEING.md

 ### 1. Notice

 Notice the first meaning that appeared.
-Name the judgment, assumption, emotional charge, familiar pattern, or desired conclusion already present.
+Name any judgment, assumption, emotional charge, familiar pattern, or desired conclusion that appears present, without claiming to know another person’s inner state.

 ### 2. Question